Fair Furlong Primary School Local Offer

 Who should I contact if I am considering whether I would like my child to join the school?

-Contact the school admin. team to arrange to meet the Head Teacher Miss Emma Drew, the Deputy Head Teacher Miss Lucy Edwards or the Inclusion Lead, Mrs. Barbara Buggy, who will willingly discuss how the school could meet your child’s needs.
+Contact the school admin. team to arrange to meet the Head Teacher Mrs Lucy Lang; the Deputy Headteacher Ms Sarah Andrews or the Inclusion Lead, Mrs. Barbara Buggy, who will willingly discuss how the school could meet your child’s needs.

 For information on the services available for children and young people with special educational needs and disabilities, and their families please have a look at the Finability website here.